 Eve’s Pudding is, in my view, a really nice way to finish a meal.
 Because it is mostly apple (i.e. fruit), it is relatively light.
 If you keep any additional sugar to a minimum, you have a lovely combination of sharp fruit with soft, golden sponge.
 Aim to serve them warm, rather than piping hot, with a little cream or ice-cream.
 Or, if the urge takes you, drown it in cream or custard.
 I don’t judge.

 It’s also great if you have people round for dinner – the apples can be partly stewed and the sponge mixture prepared ahead of time.
 As your guests are about to eat the main, you can slip out, put the apples into individual ramekins, top with the cake mix and bake.
 Your domestic god/goddess organisational credentials will be sure to impress.

 • 8 apples, peeled and cored.

 • Squeeze lemon juice

 • 2-3 tablespoons milk

 Preheat the oven to 180°C (350°F).

 Chop the apples into chunks.
 Put into a saucepan with a few spoons of sugar, the lemon juice and the 25g of the butter.
 Cook gently until the apples are starting to soften (they should not be mushy).
 Remove from the heat.
-Place int a deep oven dish or divide between six individual ramekins.
+Stir in the cinnamon.
+Place in a deep oven dish or divide between six individual ramekins.
 Place to one side.

 Pour the batter over the apples, and spread it out until roughly even.
 Don’t obsess about this, as part of the charm (particularly with the ramekins) is that you get gaps where the apple peeks out.
 Put in the oven and bake until the topping is just golden and the sponge topping is springy (10-15 minutes for ramekins, 25-30 minutes for a single dish).